 Carlos Guinand – Nursery Manager

 Carlos joined Majestic Trees in 2007 after immigrating from Venezuela and has over 20 years of experience growing vegetables, ornamental foliage, forestry as well as trees.
-Prior to that he studied for a MSc in Agronomy/Crop Science at the School of Agronomy, Central University of Venezuela, and his thesis was given an award for being the best at graduation.
+Academically, he holds a five year engineering degree in Agronomy and Crop Science, awarded through the School of Agronomy, Central University of Venezuela, with his thesis receiving recognition at graduation for being most outstanding.
 Carlos loves life and is passionate about trees and growing the highest quality stock.
 He is one of the key members of staff who really 'makes it happen', works very hard and is very dedicated to the details that make the difference. whether it be the organisation and the setting out of new stock that is grown-on during the growing season, potting, pruning, spraying, etc., whatever the weather!
 He is an absolute perfectionist, takes great pride in a job well done and instils these principles in his team of horticulturists.
 He holds a PA1&6 license, as well as various heavy equipment licenses.
 Carlos serves on the company’s Senior Management Committee, where his insights and experience are especially invaluable.

 Maria Lumb – Pruning & Stock Control Manager